codefellows/data-structures-and-algorithms/python/sorting/quick/README.md

 [8,4,23,42,16,15]
 ```

 Here, the first number, 8 is our pivot, so we sort based on whether the numbers are higher or lower than 8.
+We need to keep track of where the pivot point went because the pivot is the only item that we are sure is in the right position.
+Now er know where to split our array.

 ```
 [4,8,23,42,16,15]
 ```

  Great, now our new pivot is the first number in the back half which is 23.
 Our new sorted array is:

 ```
 [4,8,16,15,23,42]